 2. Physicians who believe in a “starting” or “average” dose

 “There is no starting or average dose!”
-I’ve emphasized that in my lectures for years.
+I’ve emphasized that in my lectures for years, based on advice from the top experts I respect most.
 Yet still, that seems the status quo.

 —Some people are slow metabolizers: an “average” dose might be too high for them.